Microsoft-Web/HOL-MVC4DependencyInjection/HOL.md

 >**Note:** Dependency Injection is sometimes compared with Abstract Factory Design Pattern, but there is a slight difference between both approaches.
 DI has a Framework working behind to solve dependencies by calling the factories and the registered services.

-Now that you understand the Dependency Injection Pattern, you will learn through this lab how to apply it on ASP.NET MVC 4.
-You will start using Dependency Injection on **Controllers** to include a service for database access.
-Next you will use Dependency Injection on **Views** to use a service inside a view and display information.
-Then, you will extend DI to MVC 4 Filters concept and inject a **Custom Action Filter** in the solution.
+Now that you understand the Dependency Injection Pattern, you will learn throughout this lab how to apply it in ASP.NET MVC 4.
+You will start using Dependency Injection in the **Controllers** to include a database access service.
+Next, you will apply Dependency Injection to the **Views** to consume a service and show information.
+Finally, you will extend the DI to MVC 4 Filters, injecting a **Custom Action Filter** in the solution.

 In this Hands-on Lab, you will learn how to: